The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Multimodal AI use cases

-Forward-thinking companies and organizations have taken notice of its incredible capabilities and are incorporating it into their digital transformation agendas.
+Forward-thinking companies and organizations have taken notice of multimodal models’ incredible capabilities and are incorporating them into their digital transformation agendas.
 Here are some of the use cases of multimodal AI:

 Automotive industry